 The songs, a true highlight of the film, were composed by Leigh Harline, with lyrics by Ned Washington.
 Harline and Paul J. Smith composed the background music.
 Besides the classic "Star," other tunes that will stick in your head include "Give a Little Whistle" and I've Got No Strings."

 Adults will enjoy this film as much as anyone.
 Where else are you going to see annoying kids literally transformed into jackasses?
 The songs should bring back childhood memories, while the story is engaging and unpredictable.

 After "Snow White," this is the film most people associate with Disney's early years.
-It is well worth viewing today by even the smallest children for the awesome songs, visuals and story.
-Some people think this is the greatest animation feature ever come out of Disney, and they make a strong case.
+It is well worth viewing today by even the smallest children for the awesome songs, visuals, and story.
+Some people think this is the greatest animated feature ever come out of Disney, and they make a strong case.

 Below is the original 1940 trailer.